 These effects can lead to vomiting, diarrhea, restlessness, excessive panting and thirst, hyperactivity, increased urinating, stiffness, and exaggerated reflexes.
 Cardiac failure, seizures, coma, and death can result if the chocolate ingestion is not found within four to six hours and treated appropriately.

 *Thinking about bringing a bunny into the home?
-Check out this important article from the SPCA’s Rabbit Coordinator Mark Schnerle and the House Rabbit Society.
+Check out this important article from the SPCA’s former Rabbit Coordinator Mark Schnerle and the House Rabbit Society.
 You’ll see the truth about the nine most common bunny myths, you’ll learn how to select the right rabbit for you and your family, and more!